RedHatOfficial/rhsecapi/README.md

-                        '168'; specify '0' to disable wrapping; WIDTH defaults to '70' if option is used but WIDTH is omitted) -c, --count           Print a count of the number of entities found -v, --verbose         Print API urls to stderr
-  -t, --threads THREDS  Set number of concurrent worker threads to allow when
-                        making CVE queries (default on this system: 5) -p, --pastebin        Send output to Fedora Project Pastebin (paste.fedoraproject.org) and print only URL to stdout -E, --pexpire [DAYS]  Set time in days after which paste will be deleted
+                        '168'; specify '0' to disable wrapping; WIDTH defaults to '70' if option is used but WIDTH is omitted) -c, --count           Print a count of the number of entities found -v, --verbose         Print API urls & other debugging info to stderr -t, --threads THREDS  Set number of concurrent worker threads to allow when making CVE queries (default on this system: 8) -p, --pastebin        Send output to Fedora Project Pastebin (paste.fedoraproject.org) and print only URL to stdout -E, --pexpire [DAYS]  Set time in days after which paste will be deleted